CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 ### Instantiation Logic

 The `init` function will be called exactly once, before the contract is executed.
-It is a "privledged" function in that it can set configuration that can never be modified by any other method call.
+It is a "privileged" function in that it can set configuration that can never be modified by any other method call.
 If you look at this example, the first line parses the input from raw bytes into our contract-defined message.
 We then create the initial state, and check if it is expired already.
 If expired, we return a generic `ContractErr`, otherwise, we store the state and return a success code:

 ```rust
 pub fn init<T: Storage>(store: &mut T, params: Params, msg: Vec<u8>) -> Result<Response> {